UKHomeOffice/egar-public-site-ui/README.md

 The following depends on a `.env.dev` file in the root of this project with the required environment variables.
 To obtain it please contact repository administrator.
+# Please make sue you got .env.dev file in you local dev environment ###
 This will start local instances of:
 - Database (used for both Frontend and Backend)
 - API (you need a local copy of `api` docker image loaded,